securonomics/pbx-group-security/content/roles/permanent/head-of-appsec.md

 ---
-title         : Head of AppSec layout        : role date          : 2017-12-06
+title         : Head of Application Security layout        : role date          : 2017-12-06
 contract_type : Permanent
 location      : London, Paris, Valencia or Munich apply_Link    : https://photoboxgroup.workable.com/j/409462ED24
 what_will_you_do:
-    - Work with many functional teams you will ensure that PhotoBox Group’s applications stay at the highest security level
+    - Collaborate with a variety of operational teams to ensure that PhotoBox Group’s applications are developed, deployed and maintained securely
-    - Support development teams to carry out application security reviews
+    - Work with development teams to review application security and analyze the results
-    - Provide expert advice and consultancy to software and platform engineering on risk assessment, threat modelling and fixing vulnerabilities
+    - Provide expert advice to software and platform engineering on risk assessment, threat modelling and mitigating security weaknesses
-    - Lead app security projects to ensure timely completion of efforts
+    - Initiate and lead application security projects to complete on schedule
-    - Drive security into engineering’s systems development life cycle to ensure that security is built in and considered
+    - Act as am evangelist for security, driving the security mindset into engineering and development and ensuring that security is built into the software development lifecycle
     - Support security policies and procedures
     - Evaluate new and emerging security products and technologies
     - Collaborate with engineering, testing, and operations groups

 who_are_you:
-    - Strong development background in application engineering/architecture
+    - well versed in development and application engineering and architecture
-    - Great stakeholder management and influencing skills
+    - Skilled at managing and influencing the stakeholders of application development
-    - Developer training and curriculum development
+    - Able to create curriculum to train developers in secure programming
-    - Have a deep understanding and hands on experience of secure software development practices including threat modelling, secure design principles, secure coding, code analysis, security testing and AppSec automation etc.
+    - Experienced in developing secure software, including best practices in threat modelling, secure design principles, secure coding, code analysis, security testing and appsec automation

 tech_stack:
 You must be proficient in at least one of the following:
     - OWASP, SAST, DAST, IAST, WAF
     - TDD, BDD, Test DSLs
     - Ability to fix code and work directly with developers
-    - Applicants must have right to work in EU (we will not provide visa sponsorship)
+    - Applicants must have right to work in EU (visa sponsorship will not be provided)

 challenges_required:
     - ST-SA-github-and-jekyll.md